782618297/io_scene_scs/Prefab-Locators.md

 1. Prefab must have from 2 to 6 control nodes;
 2. Each control node has to have unique index, defined by "Node Index" property;
 3. When creating more than 2 nodes, they have to be placed clockwise starting with index 0;
-4. If prefab should be extended with in game generated terrain, then control node has to have terrain points assigned on it's left side.
+4. If prefab should be extended with in game generated terrain, then control node has to have terrain points assigned on it's ***right*** side.

 [[/images/SCS_Tools_Locators_Prefab_CN.png]]